ane/ane.github.io/about.md

 title: About
 ---

-I'm a programmer living in Jyväskylä, Finland.
-Professionally, I'm a software engineer.
+I'm a programmer by profession, and I live in Jyväskylä, Finland.

 You can [drop me an email](mailto:ane@iki.fi), [tweet](http://twitter.com/ironballs) or find me on [github](https://github.com/ane).